jooooel/TIL/README.md

 # AI
 [🎧 Generative models: exploration to deployment](https://overcast.fm/+NvtsaS8Z0) - A good summary on how to going from choosing a model, to deploying it.

+[📖 OpenAI Cookbook](https://cookbook.openai.com/) - A lot of examples for how to use ChatGPT.

 ## Prompt Engineering
 [🧙‍♂️ Awesome Prompt Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - Hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc.